Cultural Centers

 Spring 2023

-January 2023: We have the next set of design documents in January.
-We are collected feedback via a virtual community session, one-on-one meetings, and a survey.
+January 2023: We received the next set of design documents in January.
+We collected feedback via a virtual community session, one-on-one meetings, and a survey.

-March 2023: We will offer a survey, and series of in-person opportunities to receive ideas for programming that will take place in the Cultural Centers
+March 2023: We offered a survey, and series of in-person opportunities to receive ideas for programming that will take place in the Cultural Centers